 Don’t just come for the beaches or during summer, our biggest tourist season.
 Instead I would like for you to take your time and enjoy the overlooked part of Takeno: the town.
 There is a great walking course that will take you from Takeno Station to the beach in less than 20 minutes.
 You will find small shops and traditional landscapes featuring homes with dark brown or black wood sidings.
 These were not painted, but rather burnt using a centuries-old technique of charring the surface of the cedar wood called yakisugi.
 This weathering process gives the wood durability against saltwater, surf, and sun as well as a nice aesthetic.
 It is part of the town’s charm and beauty that should not be missed.

-For those wondering about the best scenic route to the beach and around town, check out the Takeno Street Map in the link below.
-This will guide you to the best photo spots, restaurants, and temples around town.
+For those wondering about the best scenic route to the beach and around town, check out the map of Takeno in the link below.
+This will guide you to photo spots, restaurants, and sightseeing spots around town.
 We hope you enjoy exploring our seaside town.

 It will help you cover more ground and see more of the town in less time.